Cold water changes everything.

 Quick Start

-- Keep bait light, simple, and easy to process.
+- Keep bait light, sensible, and easy to process.

-- Hookbaits, crumb, pellets, and prepared particles can be very useful.
+- Hookbaits, crumb, pellets, and prepared particles can all work when used in moderation.

-Cold-water digestibility is not just about whether a bait contains good ingredients.
+Cold-water baiting is not just about whether a bait contains “good ingredients.”
 It is about whether the whole bait makes sense once it is in the lake and once it is eaten.

-In practical terms, a more digestible cold-water bait is usually:
+In practical terms, a better cold-water bait is usually:

 - less heavily oiled